-My first peer-reviewed journal article was published in the 10th issue of Gender and Sexuality: Journal of the Center for Gender Studies, ICU.
+My first peer-reviewed journal article has been published in the 10th issue of Gender and Sexuality: Journal of the Center for Gender Studies, ICU.
 The 10th issue of Gender and Sexuality can be downloaded here.

 - Hiramori, Daiki.
 2015.
 “Shokuba ni okeru Seiteki Mainoriti no Konnan: Shunyu oyobi Kinzoku Iyoku no Tahenryo Kaiseki” (Challenges of Sexual and Gender Minorities in the Workplace: Multivariate Analyses of Income and Willingness to Continue Working).
 Gender and Sexuality 10:91-118.